-Florida deputy performs exorcism in child, instructs another to shoot anyone who enters demon-filled home
+Florida deputy performs exorcism on child, instructs another to shoot anyone who enters demon-filled home

 FLORIDA WOMAN SPOTS A WITCH IN THE CLOUDS JUST DAYS BEFORE HALLOWEEN

-Deputies responded Thursday to a 911 call about a residential alarm and said they found signs of child abuse at the apartment occupied by Dougherty, WFTV reported.
+Deputies responded Thursday to a 911 call about a residential alarm and determined there was evidence of child abuse at the apartment occupied by Dougherty.

 A girl, wearing body armor and a Kevlar helmet, was lying on the ground in a shooting position with a rifle.
 A boy was armed with a Taser, and Dougherty was in possession of a handgun, the Orlando Sentinel reported, citing the arrest affidavit.